ripandy/SOAR/Documentation~/docs/features/command.md

 # Command

 The `Command` class in SOAR provides a way to encapsulate an action or operation as a ScriptableObject.
-This allows defining reusable operations that can be triggered from various parts of application, including editor scripts, UI events, or other game logic, promoting a decoupled architecture.
+This allows defining reusable operations that can be triggered from various parts of an application, including editor scripts, UI events, or other game logic, promoting a decoupled architecture.

 `Command` inherits from `SoarCore`, gaining its lifecycle management features, including editor integration and handling for domain reloads.